vidar-alvestad/openshift-reference-springboot-server/README.md

 # Spring Boot Reference Application

+This version of the reference application is based upon springboot v2, look in the release/v1 branch for a version based upon springboot v1

 The intention of the Reference Application is to serve as a guide when developing Business Applications (Fagapplikasjoner) within The Norwegian Tax Administration (Skatteetaten); applications implementing the core business rules in the tax domain for which Skatteetaten is responsible.